rebase-energy/enflow/README.md

 $$

 ## Modules and Components
-**enerflow** consists of a set of components that serve as building blocks to create modular and reusable energy models.
+**enflow** consists of a set of components that serve as building blocks to create modular and reusable energy models.
 One of the main dependencies is [EnergyDataModel](https://github.com/rebase-energy/EnergyDataModel) that provides functionality to represent energy systems.
 The table below gives a summary of the available modules and concepts.

 | Module         | Components     |
 | :----          | :----            |